Minimally Invasive Total Hip Replacement

 What happens during total hip replacement?

-Your healthcare provider can help explain the details of your particular surgery.
+Your surgeon can help explain the details of your particular surgery.
 The details of your hip replacement surgery will depend on the nature of the injury and the surgical approach.
-An orthopedic surgeon and a team of specialized healthcare professionals will perform the surgery.
+An orthopedic surgeon assisted by a team of specialized healthcare professionals will do the surgery.
 The whole procedure may take a few hours.
 In general, you can expect the following:

-- You will receive general or spinal anesthesia so that you’ll sleep through the surgery and won’t feel any pain or discomfort during the procedure.
-(Or you may receive local anesthesia and a medicine to relax you while keeping you awake.)
+- You will get general or spinal anesthesia so that you’ll sleep through the surgery and won’t feel any pain or discomfort during the procedure.
+(Or you may get local anesthesia and a medicine to relax you while keeping you awake.)

-- A healthcare professional will carefully watch your vital signs, like your heart rate and blood pressure, during the surgery.
+- An anesthesiologist will carefully watch your vital signs, like your heart rate and blood pressure, during the surgery.

 - Your surgeon will make an incision over the outside of your hip, cutting through your skin and muscle.
 Your surgeon may make 1 or 2 small incisions.

 - Your surgeon will take your femoral head out of the hip joint socket.
-He or she will remove your femoral head and replace it with a metal one.
+They will remove your femoral head and replace it with a metal or ceramic one.

 - The damaged cartilage and bone that is lining the socket is removed.

-- A metal cup is pushed into the socket and secured with screws.
+- A metal cup is pushed into the socket and sometimes secured with screws.

 - Your surgeon will place the femoral head into the new socket.